madcap15/mail/README.md

 ## Current Features

 -   **User Listing:** The frontend displays a list of email users fetched from the `docker-mailserver` via the FastAPI backend.
+-   **Add User:** New email users can be added through the frontend form, which interacts with the `docker-mailserver` via the FastAPI backend.

 ## Next Steps (Planned Features)